 - Preheat oven to 400F

-- Steam the broccoli until just tender, (not too soft!) cool and chop.
+- Steam the broccoli until just barely tender, (not too soft!) cool and chop.

 - Saute: At the same time, in a saute pan, heat olive oil over medium-high heat and saute onion 3-4 minutes, stirring.
 Add garlic, lower heat to medium and saute until golden and tender, 4-5 minutes.